What type of content do you primarily create?

 GPT-3.5 Improvement: 30%

-Even though we're just getting started figuring out all the quirks for working with LLMs, learning the best techniques can give you a leg up.
-Though these principles had similar performance across models, many work best with the larger models, so expect more prompting principles to emerge as models grow and all of us using them discover new methods that work best.
+Even though we're just getting started figuring out all the quirks for working with ChatGPT, learning the best prompting techniques can give you a leg up.
+Though these principles had similar performance across models, many work best with the larger models, so expect more effective ChatGPT prompts to emerge as models grow and all of us using them discover new methods that work best.